kyma-project/kyma/tests/README.md

 ## Development

-Follow [this](https://github.com/kyma-project/kyma/blob/master/resources/README.md) development guide when you add a new component to the `kyma` repository.
+Follow [this](https://github.com/kyma-project/kyma/blob/master/resources/README.md) development guide when you add a new test to the `kyma` repository.